Top 10 Business Intelligence Software Tools

 3. Tableau

-Pros: Excellent for visualizing complex data, intuitive interface.
+Pros: Excellent visualizations, intuitive interface.

 4. SAP BusinessObjects

-Pros: Deep reporting capabilities, integrates well with ERP systems.
+Pros: Deep reporting capabilities, strong ERP integration.

-Cons: Expensive, complicated to set up.
+Cons: Expensive, complex to set up.

 5. IBM Cognos Analytics

-Pros: AI-driven insights, customizable reports.
+Pros: AI-driven insights, customizable reporting.

 Cons: Steep learning curve, high cost for smaller businesses.